Here are thoughts on the debt crisis and a few people competing for our attention.

 Voices like that of our Treasury Secretary Tim Geithner would have us believe the Treasury does not possess this ability.
 A blog called FairlyConservative.com points out the bluff by citing some July 25th reporting done by Charlie Gasparino.
 I am surprised by the absence of attention to these stories.

 What happened two days ago?
 Bloomberg News and others reported that "...the Treasury Department will disclose its list of spending priorities in the event the debt limit isn't raised before August 2nd."
-Shazaam!!
-Of course, the rating agencies "warn" against doing this (yes, the same folks that did such a fine job assigning risk before the housing market cratered).
-Why are we listening to them?
-Because they can issue a temporary credit downgrade?
+Apparently, the rating agencies warn against doing this (the same folks that did such a fine job assigning risk before the housing market cratered).
 In the macro-scheme of things, it really wouldn't matter much according to David Wessel, and others.

 I don't want a credit downgrade to occur like Neil Cavuto and I understand the impact on our borrowing costs, but it might be more of a political risk than an economic risk which is a view expressed rather well in this blurb from Politico.